Demographics of Washington, D.C.: Religious affiliation

-The Pew Research Center 2014 Religious Landscape Study found that between 17% to 25% of the adult population of the District of Columbia are non-theistic.
+The Pew Research Center 2014 Religious Landscape Study found that between 17% and 25% of the adult population of the District of Columbia are non-theistic.

 Rather than surveying individuals, the Association of Statisticians of American Religious Bodies surveys congregations as to their adherents.
 According to data from 2010, just under 50% of District of Columbia residents adhered to a Christian congregation (49.9%).
 Of all DC residents, 12.6% adhere to the Catholic Church, 6.2% to American Baptist, 4.4% to Southern Baptist, 3.1% to Episcopal, 2.2% to Eastern or Oriental, and 1.8% to Methodist.
 Problematically, the "2010 reports contain incomplete counts of congregations and adherents belonging to the eight largest historically African-American denominations"; the ASARB data records 8.3% of residents adhering to a historically African-American denomination.
 However, as the population of the District of Columbia was 50.7% African-American in 2010, there may be a significant data gap.
 Residents who follow Judaism composed 2.9% of the population, while those who practice Islam made up .6%.
 As survey respondents are congregations, the survey excludes the unchurched, atheists, and agnostics, as well as those who consider themselves religious but do not adhere.